 Serving as an IPS Officer is not everyone’s cup of tea.
 The candidates are required to satisfy certain eligibility parameters to prove themselves worthy of working as civil servants.
-The eligibility criteria of an IPS Officer depends on 5 main pointers:
+The following are the eligibility criteria for how to become an IPS officer in India:

 - Education Qualification

 - Medical Qualifications